 Originally built as a WWII infantry mobilization camp.
 Also known as Camp Thalia.
 Located on 22 acres near the old Tidewater Victory Memorial Hospital, a former state tuberculosis sanitarium at Virginia Beach Boulevard and Thalia Road.
 That building became the camp's headquarters.
 Used as the Regimental HQ for the 101st Cavalry Group (Mechanized) from October 1943 to June 1944.
 Coastal defense shore patrols were conducted by the 101st Cavalry Recon Squad (Mech) from the North Carolina border to Myrtle Beach, SC; and by the 116th Cavalry Recon Squad (Mech) from Ocean City, MD to Cape Charles, VA.
 The Army troops sarcasticly called the place "Camp Swampy".
 The camp was then later used as a German POW camp from September 1944 to April 1946.
-The original hospital building is now part of the Willis Wayside Furniture complex.
-The Virginia Beach Central Library is also now located here.
+The original hospital building (built in 1937) is now part of the Willis Wayside Furniture complex.
+The Virginia Beach Central Library is also located on the original grounds.
 Although several barracks buildings were converted and are still extant as private residences, little else remains of the original camp.

 ¤¤ HARBOR DEFENSES of CHESAPEAKE BAY (partial - see also page 11)

 Harbor Defense of Chesapeake Bay - FORT WIKI

 (Joint Expeditionary Base Little Creek - Fort Story)

 (1914 - 1949/present), Cape Henry